Try the new and improved recipe!

 It is not difficult to make fantastic sourdough bread, but there are a few things you need to know

-The most important things to make a beautiful, tasteful sourdough bread, can be summarized into these five rules:
+The most important things to making beautiful, tasteful sourdough bread, can be summarized into these five rules:

 - To develop a fantastic taste you need to proof and rest the bread for a long period of time.
-You do that by using autolyse (where only water and flour is mixed and rests for a while) and by letting the bread retard overnight in the refrigerator
+You do that by using autolyse (where only water and flour are mixed and rest for a while) and by letting the bread retard overnight in the refrigerator

-- To get a crunchy crust and soft crumb you need to develop gluten in the dough.
-That is (also) done by using autolyse and by stretching, folding and fermenting the dough.
+- To get a crunchy crust and soft crumb you need to develop the gluten in the dough.
+That is (also) done by using autolyse and by stretching, folding, and fermenting the dough.